thatwonguy/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/homework.md

 Once you installed the package, run the command `mlflow --version` and check the output.

-What's the version that you have?
+What's the version that you have? --> mlflow, version 2.12.2